 NB: the foot and leg rest, 13.3″ in-flight entertainment screen, and noise-canceling headphones are not available on Delta’s 757-200 aircraft.

 I was on an overnight flight between Seattle and London.
 The moment the seatbelt sign went off, the staff began serving dinner, which was great.
 They were also very fast and efficient for breakfast in the morning.
 They were also friendly throughout the flight.

 The meal service itself was very much economy style eg no tablecloths and everything at once.
 The food itself was very poorly presented compared to other premium economy offers I have experienced, such as American Airlines, although it did taste quite good.

 Interestingly, other reviews I have read on Delta Premium Select have said they received tablecloths and a more premium experience.
 Perhaps this was a variation on my particular flight?

 Toasted Cornish Hen with fennel flan, king oyster mushroom and port wine sauce

 Green asparagus flan with tempura fried asparagus, parsley onion soubise, crispy edamame and grilled orange.

 The rest of the menu could be seen through a QR code.

 However, when the food came out, we were offered a choice of chicken or pasta.
 I had the chicken with rice and peas, which was fine but I was surprised that no bread was served with the meal.
 The quinoa salad that accompanied the main was good, and there was a good-sized tub of tasty salted caramel ice cream.

-Breakfast was an English muffin with an egg and a small amount of cheese in a box, plus some decent fresh fruit.
+Breakfast was an English muffin with an egg, a small amount of cheese in a box, and some decent fresh fruit.
 Coffee and orange juice were also available.